 When that cut on your finger finally heals, you can thank vitamin C. Also known as ascorbic acid, vitamin C is vital for tissue health and promotes healing of cuts and wounds.
 It also helps the body create collagen, a tough substance that is part of muscles, cartilage, skin, bones, and almost every other part of the body.
 Vitamin C keeps your teeth and gums healthy too.

-Some studies have suggested that because vitamin C is an antioxidant, and can contribute to heart health.
+Some studies have suggested that because vitamin C is an antioxidant, it can contribute to heart health.
 It may reduce stiffening of the arteries, which is a feature of cardiovascular disease.
 Vitamin C supplements do not seem to have this effect.
 Getting vitamin C from plant sources, such as longan, appears to be a better path to heart health.
 More research could show exactly how vitamin C might protect the heart.

 Blood Pressure Control